September 9, 2018

 My name is Elaine Murphy.
-I'm a retired publications editor and former teacher, a married mother of three grown children, grandmother of two, and a friend of Sean Ellis's.
+I'm a former teacher, retired freelance writer/editor, senior justice fellow at Brandeis University's Schuster Institute for Investigative Journalism, married mother of three grown children and grandmother to three, and friend of Sean Ellis's.

 I first met Sean when he was eight years old, during the 1980s.
 He and my son, Mark, were classmates at the Mitchell Elementary School in suburban Needham, Massachusetts, where Sean was bused each day from Boston through METCO, a voluntary school integration program.
 Our family was Sean's unofficial "host family."